Charles walked in with a cup of coffee and a sigh of exhaustion.

 “Nothing.
 Just looking at the new run.”

-“Its got potential.
+“It has potential.
+Like all the others.
 Let’s see what happens.”
 He initialized the sequence and pressed the start button.